section-engineering-education/engineering-education/content/articles/build-a-contact-form-with-php/index.md

 [PHP](https://www.php.net/) is a programming language used for creating interactive web applications.
 It's a widely used language that runs on the server.
 <!--more-->
 In this tutorial, will build a contact form with PHP.
-It will include the following features, form validation, the ability to send emails using Google Gmail SMTP server, and [PHPMailer library](https://github.com/PHPMailer/PHPMailer).
+It will include the following features, form validation, the ability to send emails using the Google Gmail SMTP server, and the [PHPMailer library](https://github.com/PHPMailer/PHPMailer).

 ![Project](/engineering-education/build-a-contact-form-with-php/project.png)
 ### Table of contents